 Syncing options for Microsoft Office

-Office for iOS integrates with a user's OneDrive (previously known as SkyDrive) account, so users can create a document in the Office and then revise it on their iPad while commuting.
+Office for iOS integrates with OneDrive, Microsoft's cloud storage service.
+So, users can create a document in the relevant Office app, then revise it on their iPad while commuting.
 The document will maintain its formatting even if the mobile version doesn't support that particular feature.

-However, the documents you have stored in OneDrive must be downloaded to your iPad before you can work on them - they are synced dynamically to the Microsoft Cloud at intervals.
-You can also create and save documents on your iPad without saving them to OneDrive - handy if you're offline.
-However, it appears that it's not possible to move documents from OneDrive to your iPad if you want to work offline.
+However, you'll need to ensure that documents must be downloaded to your iPad before you can work on them.
+You can also create and save documents on your iPad without saving them to OneDrive - handy if you're offline - but you won't be able to use templates unless you set up the document while still connected to the internet.

 Word for iPad and iPhone